Bean-to-Bar

 Plea for more enjoyment

-Simran Sethi's book is shocking because it reminds us of the seriousness of our planet's biodiversity.
+Simran Sethi's book is shocking because it shows us how serious our planet's biodiversity is.
 But at the same time it is an ode to good food and conscious enjoyment.
 And we share this attitude.

 Great reading recommendation for everyone who loves food and is interested in sustainable consumption: "Bread, Wine and Chocolate: The Slow Loss of Foods We Love" by Simran Sethi.

-PS: if you are also interested in the topic of biodiversity from a manufacturer's point of view, you should definitely take a look at the TedTalk by Alastair from Chocolate Tree .
-Or organize a virtual team event with us - here you can find out everything you always wanted to know about sustainability and fair chocolate!
+PS: If you are interested in the topic of biodiversity from a manufacturer's perspective, be sure to take a look at the TedTalk by Alastair from Chocolate Tree .
+Or organize a virtual team event with us – here you can find out everything you always wanted to know about sustainability and fair chocolate!

 Are you interested in biodiversity in the chocolate sector?

-This topic is particularly important to us!
-If you want to know more about it, please let us know → hallo[at]theyo.de
+This topic is particularly close to our hearts!
+If you would like to know more about this, please let us know → hallo[at]theyo.de